Spin-current probe for phase transition in an insulator: Results

-To check the universality of the phenomenon, we measured a NiO layer (1.5 nm) in a Y$_3$Fe$_5$O$_{12}$/NiO/Pt film, and found a similar peak structure and temperature dependence of $V_{\rm{ISHE}}$ (Fig. \ref{fig03}\textbf{b}).
-The peak position is consistent with previous study on the N\'eel temperature in ultrathin NiO films \cite{Alders1998}.
-Furthermore, when we inserted a copper layer between YIG and CoO (NiO), and the resulting peak structures in the $T$-dependent ISHE signal do not change qualitatively.
-It suggests that the direct exchange coupling between YIG and antiferromagnet is not necessary for the $V_{\rm{ISHE}}$ enhancement around N\'eel temperature.
-Such enhancement of spin current is rather a universal feature manifesting the instability of antiferromagnetic phase transitions in ultra-thin films.
-Observing such a phase transition in an insulating ultra-thin film was impossible without using large synchrotron facilities with a special XMLD spectrometer \cite{}.
-The present method will also trigger investigations of not only the magnetic transitions but also more microscopic spin-transport properties of antiferromagnetic (AF) systems.
+To check the universality of the phenomenon, we measured another antiferromagnet: a NiO film (1.5 nm) in a Y$_3$Fe$_5$O$_{12}$/NiO/Pt system and found a similar peak structure and temperature dependence of $V_{\rm{ISHE}}$ (Fig. \ref{fig03}\textbf{3b}).
+The peak position is consistent with the previous study on the N\'eel temperature in ultra-thin NiO films\cite{Alders1998}.
+Furthermore, when a Cu layer is inserted between the Y$_3$Fe$_5$O$_{12}$ and the CoO (NiO) layers, we observed similar peak structures in the $T$-dependent ISHE signal (Supplementary Note 2 and Supplementary Figure 3).
+This result suggests that the direct exchange coupling between Y$_3$Fe$_5$O$_{12}$ and an antiferromagnet is not necessary for the $V_{\rm{ISHE}}$ enhancement around N\'eel temperatures.
+Although observing such a phase transition in a single ultra-thin film was impossible without using large synchrotron facilities and a special XMLD spectrometer\cite{Thole1985,VanDerLaan1986,Li2014}, our present method provides a way to probe it by a table-top experiment.

-In a simple case of the spin pumping in a ferromagnet(F)/normal metal(M) bilayer system, the spin-current injected into the M layer by the magnetization precession in the F layer, driven by a microwave with frequency $\omega$, is proportional to the imaginary part of the susceptibility ${\rm Im}\chi(\omega)$ of the M layer.
-As seen in the present experiment, the insertion of the AF layer introduces prominent signals which appear to capture the features of the AF layer.
-In $d_{\rm{AF}}\rightarrow 0$ limit, the ISHE signal is governed by ${\rm Im}\chi_{\rm AF}(\omega)$, which is close to thickness regime we studied; when $d_{\rm{AF}}$ is so large that significant spin loss is caused during spin transport in AF, spin loss will also affect the observed ISHE in an F/AF/M structure.